The Definition of Digestate – A Natural Fertiliser

-Digestate is the material remaining in the digester after the anaerobic digestion of an organic feedstock.
+Digestate has often been defined as the material remaining in the digester after the anaerobic digestion of an organic feedstock.
+But, that description hugely undervalues the fact that it is really the original “Natural Fertiliser”.

 Watch our video for our explanation of digestate: